 A. In most states, sleeping in your car outside of designated areas is illegal.
 Some states do make allowances for weary drivers, allowing for limited sleep periods, but not all states have this option.
 The key is knowing the law and obeying any and all posted notices.
 After confirming that you won’t be breaking the law, some locations where you might be able to catch a few hours of shut-eye include Walmart parking lots, casino parking lots, and possibly some 24-hour establishments.
 However, truck stops, rest stops, welcome centers, and campsites are the wiser choice.
 If you’re drowsy, it's better to pull off the road and find the safest area nearby to take a quick nap rather than drive when you’re impaired by lack of sleep.

-A. If you have a dog that will be sleeping with you and the car airbed you purchased doesn’t specifically state that it's safe for dogs (or other pets), it might not last through the night.
+A. If you have a dog that will be sleeping with you and the car airbed you chose doesn’t specifically state that it's safe for dogs (or other pets), it might not last through the night.
 Even if you have a durable, pet-safe airbed, your animal’s claws could still tear it.
 One way that you can help ensure the airbed survives is to put a foam camping mat on top of the airbed.
+In case a puncture does occur, keep a repair kit in your car to patch the mattress.